pocketgems/embed-markdown/README.md

-# Embed-MD User Guide <!-- omit in toc -->
+# Embed-Markdown User Guide <!-- omit in toc -->
-Embed-MD embeds code snippets into Markdown files.
+Embed-Markdown embeds code snippets into Markdown files.
 It helps keep examples up to date by syncing code referenced in Markdown files with your actual source code.
 This also makes it easier to ensure samples are unit tested, etc. Snippets can be extracted from any text file (not necessarily even a from a code file).

 ## Topics <!-- omit in toc -->